Co-mapping on Country : Train the trainer for sustainable development

 - The co-mapping process and the resulting maps are multi-purposed but for this project, the objective is to provide the appropriate foundation required for successful planning and implementation of commercial development on Aboriginal land and enable that information to then be used to plan development activities that fit with the aspirations and expectations of all stakeholders.

 The co-mapping process and maps will provide critical information required for successful commercial development on Aboriginal land by enabling discussion, planning, intercultural understanding, decision-making and implementation of development activity which fits with aspirations and expectations of all stakeholders.
 The maps record:

 - basic topography and hydrology, cadastre

 - ecological features and water sources

 They can be used to identify areas best suited for development, using the local Indigenous languages and English.

 - Develop a new model and approach to Indigenous-led economic development on Aboriginal land which will form the foundation of a new approach to Indigenous-led economic development and bridges the gap between two knowledge groups for the benefit of Northern Australia.

-- The resulting maps will form the foundation of a detailed planning process and portfolio for Aboriginal-led commercial development, while the co-mapping methodologies and training toolkits will be trialled by the Aboriginal Land and Sea Economic Development Agency (ALSEDA) in its five-year pilot phase of the NT-wide Economic Development Strategy (EDS), which includes six at-scale commercial projects.
-Project modelling predicts these six ALSEDA pilot projects will provide direct economic value of approximately $30.9m in year 5 and $34.7m in year 10.
+- The resulting maps will form the foundation of a detailed planning process and portfolio for Aboriginal-led commercial development, while the co-mapping methodologies and training toolkits will be trialed by the Aboriginal Land Economic Development Agency (ALEDA) in its five-year pilot phase of the NT-wide Economic Development Strategy (EDS), which includes six at-scale commercial projects.
+Project modelling predicts these six ALEDA pilot projects will provide direct economic value of approximately $30.9m in year 5 and $34.7m in year 10.